On recordThis profile is no longer actively maintained, with the information now possibly out of date

 Eskom is wholly owned by the South African government.

-Incidents at Koeberg Like all nuclear power plants, Koeberg has seen its share of incidents.
+Incidents at Koeberg Eskom's nuclear plant Koeberg has seen its share of incidents.
 In December 2005 a foreign object caused damage to one of the reactors' generators.
 It had been left inside by poorly trained and inadequately supervised workers.
 A similar incident happened in February 2006 when one of the reactors was forced to shut down causing blackouts on the Western Cape.
 The then Minister of Trade and Industry blamed an organisation called the Imam Haroon Brigade.
 The Brigade claimed responsibility for the sabotage.
 Both the minister and the Brigade were guilty of storytelling: there was no sabotage and the shutdown had been caused by human error.